Tuesday 28 January 1941

 Greek 5197 ton freighter Kate hits a mine and sinks in the Aegean.

-Royal Navy submarine Upholder (Malcom D. Wanklyn) torpedoes and damages 7389 ton German freighter Duisberg off Cape Bon, Tunisia.
-The Duisberg is towed into Tripoli.
+Royal Navy submarine Upholder (Malcolm D. Wanklyn) torpedoes and damages 7389-ton German freighter Duisburg off Cape Bon, Tunisia.
+The Duisburg is towed into Tripoli.
 Wanklyn is one of the more enterprising Royal Navy submarine commanders.

 Royal Navy submarine Rorqual lays 29 mines in the Adriatic off the port of Ancona.